 Slow Flow is a mindful, slow paced yoga class that incorporates conscious flowing of breath with movement of body.
 This class is approachable for both beginners and more experienced students.
 The challenge in the class is from awareness of movement that is slow and focused.

 Yin yoga is a relaxing practice that targets the joints and soft tissues of the body to enhance range of motion and flexibility, while relieving pain and chronic tension throughout the body.
-Yin yoga complements any active yoga practice or exercise routine.
+This practice complements any active yoga practice or exercise routine.
 Finish the practice with Yoga Nidra, a deep form of guided relaxation and meditation that heals and rejuvenates.

 Vin-Yin Yoga is a combination of vinyasa flow and yin yoga.
 We’ll start with the passive long holds of yin yoga to target joints, connective tissues and fascia, supported with props while holding poses for 2-5 minutes, then follow it with a super-slow vinyasa practice where we’ll linger in our asanas a bit.